giongto0/securing-clients/browsers.md

 ## Take care of the website content
 If your browser displays any red messages (for example: Security Warning), it might be a sign of an attack.
 Please come back right away, reach any experts to look for the reason.

+## Avoid uncommon extensions
+Sometimes, when surfing over the Internal, you might face a popup, which invites you to install an extension/plugins.
+Or some websites kindly download a .CRX file for you and suggest clicking on that file.
+Please hold on and do a deep research on that extension or just ignore it if possible.

+In the security perspective, the browser extension/plugin is very powerful, some can read/modify your web page.
+Your information will be very cheap in that case.